 This celebration of the Sacred Heart of Jesus is a celebration of Jesus pouring out on us His whole life and all of His love.
 He held nothing back which is symbolized by the pouring forth of the last drop of this blood and water from His Heart as He lay there dead on the Cross.
 Though it’s a very graphic image, it’s graphic to make a point.
 The point, again, is that He held nothing back.
 We need to realize that Jesus continues to give us everything if we are willing to receive it.

-If you are finding that you need to know His love more deeply in your life this day, try spending time reflecting on the Scripture passage above.
+If you are finding that you need to know His love more deeply in your life this day, try spending time reflecting on this Scripture: “…but one soldier thrust his lance into his side, and immediately blood and water flowed out” (John 19:33-34).
 Spend time reflecting upon that last self gift, the gift of that water and blood flowing from His wounded Heart.
 It is a sign of His infinite love for you.
 Reflect upon it being poured out especially for you.
 See it, be immersed in it, and be open to it.
 Let His love transform and fill you.

 Sacred Heart of Jesus, have mercy on us.
 I thank You, dear Lord, for giving all to me.
 You held nothing back from me and You continue to pour out Your life for my good and for the good of the whole world.
 May I receive all You give to me and hold nothing back from You.
 Jesus, I trust in You.

 The Heart of the Mother of God

 …his mother kept all these things in her heart.
 Luke 2:51b

 Today we honor our Blessed Mother.
 In particular, we honor her Immaculate Heart just as we honored Jesus’ Sacred Heart yesterday.
 The two go hand in hand.

 The Heart of our Blessed Mother is a sign of her perfect love for us.
 It is “Immaculate” in that it is spotless and perfect in love.